hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/UPackage.md

 >
 > *So that's all it is, a package holds one or more UObjects and functions as the outermost container object for any uasset"*

-*Thanks Ollsonn Northsar and Baffled for the following*
+*Thanks Olsson, Northsar, Baffled and Ramius for the following*

 Also, all reflected c++ types are stored in the packages `/Script/ModuleName`.
 `ModuleName` here is a "package", `/Script/ModuleName` is the path to the module "package" on the virtual filesystem.
 The `ModuleName` isn't a real package, the module in that path is saying where that package belongs.

 **Note:** `Script/` is for c++ files and `Game/` is for assets.

+For example a Blueprint package has 2 assets: the blueprint (`blueprint.blueprint`) and the generated class (`blueprint.blueprint_C`).